Exawind/amr-wind/docs/sphinx/user/inputs_Momentum_Sources.rst

    **type:** int, optional

-   This term turns on the sponge layer in the east (-x) boundary.
+   This term turns on the sponge layer in the west (-x) boundary.
 The default value is 0.

    .. input_param:: DragForcing.sponge_east